Pollinator Protection

 Declines in honeybee and other pollinator populations have generated considerable scientific and public interest both in Canada and internationally.
 A number of factors are seen as potential contributors to these declines and no single factor has been identified as the cause.
 The available science suggests that multiple factors acting in combination may be at play, including loss of habitat and food sources, diseases, viruses and pests, and pesticide exposure.

-It is also known that certain pesticides can pose an immediate, or "acute", threat to bees.
+Some pesticides pose an immediate or "acute" threat to bees.
+Some may pose a threat after longer-term "chronic" exposure.
+Health Canada receives information to assess both the acute and chronic risks to adult and larval bees from pesticides.
 In order to protect pollinators, the labels of pesticides that pose such risks specify detailed use directions to reduce potential exposure.
 These include restrictions on pesticide spraying on flowering crops or weeds where bees may be present.
-All precautions and directions on pesticide labels should be followed.
+All precautions and directions on pesticide labels must be followed.

-The following best management practices include measures that can be taken by growers to protect bees and other insect pollinators including honeybees, from pesticide exposure.
+The following best management practices include measures that can be taken by growers and pesticide applicators to protect bees and other insect pollinators including honeybees, from pesticide exposure.

 - Protecting Pollinators during Pesticide Spraying - Best Management Practices